Developer-DAO/developer-dao-dot-com/frontend/README.md

 Whilst there is no charge for the NFT you will have to pay a "gas fee" for the Ethereum Blockchain network in order to purchase the NFT.
 This fee can range wildy from about $40 up to and over $400 at peak times.
 If the fee is high you may want to wait and come back later.

-That said, ther is a limited supply of NFT's that can be created.
+That said, there is a limited supply of NFT's that can be created.

 If you get stuck please reach out on our [discord](https://discord.gg/ZHZup79J) and we'd be happy to help.